 Federal employees need protections that will allow them to report wrongdoing without fear of retaliation.
-Whistleblowers have saved thousands of lives by preventing harmful chemicals from getting in our bodies, illuminating mass fraud in big banks, and keeping our soldiers safe.
+Whistleblowers have saved thousands of lives by preventing harmful chemicals from getting into our bodies, illuminating mass fraud in big banks, and keeping our soldiers safe.
 Whistleblowers are the silver bullet for waste, fraud, and abuse of power in our democracy and they need your help!

 There are millions of federal employees in the United States.
 They need adequate whistleblower protections that protect their right to disclose abuse of authority, legal violations, gross mismanagement or waste of funds, or substantial and specific dangers to public health, safety and the environment.
 Whistleblowers have truth on their side, but they need the power of activists like you to support them.

 Whistleblowing has helped keep presidents accountable, exposed billions in taxpayer rip-offs, stopped rampant corruption in police forces, prevented nuclear disasters, illuminated shocking health violations, and much more.
 Help us stop current and future corruption.
 The future depends on you to help whistleblowers before more disasters happen.

 The undersigned organizations and corporations write to support the completion of the landmark, 13 year legislative effort to restore credible whistleblower rights for government employees that resulted in unanimous passage of the Whistleblower Protection Enhancement Act (WPEA) of 2012.
 While the law was the fourth unanimous congressional mandate since 1978 for whistleblower rights in principle, the most serious work remains to be finished.
 That is because the WPEA left the highest stakes issues incomplete, pending further study.